proof-ladders/implementation-ladder/01-long-subtraction/README.md

 carry bit for addition.

-The subtraction operation thus takes two input long integers and one input borrow bit, and produces ont output long integer, and one output borrow bit.
+The subtraction operation thus takes two input long integers and one input borrow bit, and produces one output long integer, and one output borrow bit.
 Both the input and output long integers are passed by address; borrow bits are passed directly and the output borrow bit is the return value of the function.